What does The Center at MIT do?

 The Center is founded to honor the work and vision of the Nobel Peace Laureate, His Holiness the XIVth Dalai Lama.
 It bears his name in the hope of promoting the idea of secular ethics and values which would facilitate the development of a sustainable and peaceful society independent of religious orientations.

-Honorary Members of the Dalai Lama Center are those whose lifelong commitments to global harmony are worthy of emulation.
+Founding Members of the Dalai Lama Center are those whose lifelong commitments to global harmony are worthy of emulation.
 They guide the Center’s overall work and mission.

 Can anyone participate in the Center’s programs?